 Facebook takes down network linked to ISPR employees over 'coordinated inauthentic behaviour'

-Facebook Inc announced on Monday it has taken down 103 “assets” ─ pages, groups and accounts ─ of Pakistani-origin that the company said were linked to employees of Inter-Services Public Relations (ISPR) and involved in “coordinated inauthentic behaviour”.
+Facebook Inc announced on Monday that it has taken down 103 "assets" ─ pages, groups and accounts ─ of Pakistani-origin that the company said were involved in "coordinated inauthentic behaviour" and found to be linked to employees of Inter-Services Public Relations (ISPR).

-The social media giant — which today shared details on "four separate takedowns ─ each distinct and unconnected" linked to both Pakistan and India — said it had removed the pages, accounts and groups set up by the networks "for violating Facebook's policies on coordinated inauthentic behaviour or spam".
+The social media giant — which today shared details on "four separate, distinct and unconnected" takedowns linked to both Pakistan and India — said it had removed the pages, accounts and groups set up by the networks "for violating Facebook's policies on coordinated inauthentic behaviour or spam".

-- Removes 103 pages, groups and accounts on both Facebook and Instagram as part of a network that originated in Pakistan

-- Removes 687 pages and accounts linked to individuals associated with an IT Cell of the Indian National Congress

 "Although the people behind this activity attempted to conceal their identities, our investigation found that it was linked to employees of the ISPR of the Pakistani military," said the statement.

+"The takedown is because there is this network of fake accounts that they are using to conceal their identity and make these pages look independent, when in fact they are not," Gleicher told Dawn.com.
+"These pages, groups and accounts represent themselves as independent but in fact, are part of a coordinated operation."

-He told Dawn.com that Facebook could not say whether the activity was directed by the organisation or the employees were acting on their own.
+He added that Facebook could not say whether the activity was directed by the organisation or the employees were acting on their own.

 "There were multiple employees engaged in this," he said, adding that Facebook is "highly confident" of the identity of the people involved.

-Gleicher clarified that Facebook was removing accounts based on their behavior, not the content they posted.
+Gleicher clarified that Facebook was removing accounts based on their behaviour, not the content they posted.

 The investigation found that the network in Pakistan was spread across 24 pages on Facebook and Instagram, 57 Facebook accounts, seven Facebook groups, and 15 Instagram accounts.